By John DePutter & Dave Milne – March 6, 2018

 Movements by the US Dollar Index can factor into the US/Cdn exchange rate.
 Price trends for crude oil and other raw materials can sometimes be leading indicators for our currency.

-Plus, Central bank interest rate decisions could play an important role, with many analysts expecting US interest rate advances to outpace those in Canada.
+Plus, Central bank interesting rate decisions could play an important role, with many analysts expecting US interesting rate advances to outpace those in Canada.

-To keep up on the workings of currencies and interest rates, try out our weekly Interest Rate Alert.
+To keep up on the workings of currencies and interesting rates, try out our weekly Interest Rate Alert.

 Try a FREE 3 week trial